pac4j/pac4j/documentation/docs/customizations.md

 *pac4j* comes with a huge set of components for various needs, so before any customization, you should carefully read the [Clients](clients.html), [Authenticators](authenticators.html) and [Authorizers](authorizers.html) pages to check what is already provided.

-### Customizing the authentication / authorization components:
+### Customizing the authentication/authorization components:

 Be sure to clearly understand what the roles of the different components are: